 In our daily lives, we are exposed to a vast number of chemicals and chemical mixtures which are considered EDCs.
 These range from industrial chemicals and pharmaceuticals, to chemicals used in plastics and packaging, pesticides and biocides, cosmetics and hygiene products and various household items.
 This means that often, any adverse effects cannot easily be pinned down to one chemical alone.
 In addition, different EDCs may cause different adverse effects, i.e. chemicals interfering with the action of the female hormones like estradiol will result in different effects than those that interfere with the action of male hormones like testosterone.
 This means that the effects of these chemicals will be different depending on your gender.

 EDCs and puberty: what we know so far

 All the above factors make it very challenging to research and identify the chemicals that alter the timing of puberty, and at the same time very urgent.
 However, there is some indication as to the chemicals that may be the most problematic.

 A survey published last year analysed samples from pregnant women for certain chemicals found in personal care products, which are also associated with altered pubertal timing in animal studies (e.g. phthalates, parabens and phenols).
 It discovered that daughters of the people with the highest amounts of these chemicals in their systems experienced early puberty and/or menarche.
 Other chemicals, which are used as pesticides and biocides, or in plastics and food packaging, have also been associated with alterations in the onset of puberty in girls, and an increased risk of breast cancer.

 While more research is necessary to understand the underlying reasons for early puberty in children, our policy makers should urgently take measures to eliminate human exposure to EDCs.
-In the meantime, you can learn more about EDCs, where they’re found, and how to protect yourself and loved ones from them in the PAN Europe consumer guide and leaflet.
+In the meantime, you can learn more about EDCs, where they’re found, and how to protect yourself and loved ones from them in the PAN Europe consumer guide.